flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ## Implemented Features for Testing

+### Hydraulic gear system

+- Rigid body physics of doors and gears
+- Dual LGCIU computers implementation with possible failures
+    - Cycling gear handle will switch over to the other LGCIU if available
+- Landging gear lever baulk lock mechanism (both unpowered lgcius will lock lever down)
+- Unpowered LGCIU 1 will cause gear light indicator to fail
+- All proximity sensors simulated and some (for now) can be failed
+- Hydraulic system simulated
+    - Security valve closed above 260kts
+    - All doors / gears / uplock / downlock actuators
+    - Mechanical system of gravity extension can control shut-off / vent valve and uplocks
+- Gravity extension by keeping pressed in-game binding "GEAR EMERGENCY HANDLE TOGGLE" until all gears unlocked

 ### Vertical Guidance

 - Speed and altitude predictions in the flight plan page, including magenta or amber asterisks.